Things to do in Braidwood

 Other galleries

-While there are lots of artists who now called Braidwood home, most don’t have their own public studios.
-It’s why you may need to look to some of the town’s galleries to find what is on offer.
+While there are lots of artists who now call Braidwood home, most don’t have their own public studios.
+It’s why you may need to look at some of the town’s galleries to find what is on offer.

 One of the most popular is Fyre Gallery on the main street.
 It specialises in works on paper and textiles.
 Since 2005, it has presented regular exhibitions of local and international artists.